gbasin/LLM-DB/README.md

 0.8781256937562402
 ```

-Of course, the LMDB does a pretty good job.
+Of course, the LLM-DB does a pretty good job.
 First, insert the facts:

 ```
 % python src/main.py "add a home appraisal fact: they are necessary for getting a mortgage, \